Käte Duncker: Politics trumps teaching

+War and the Spartacus League

 War broke out at the end of July 1914.
 In the Reichstag (national parliament) the SPD leadership implemented an effective party truce for its duration.
 In a vote held on 4 August 1914, instead of voting against war credits, the SPD abstained.
 From the outset, however, this version of patriotism from the party leadership encountered opposition from internationalist and left-wing party members.
 Hermann and Käte Duncker passionately opposed funding for the war, and as economic destitution on the home front mounted, the call for an end to the slaughter on the front line would only grow louder.
 In 1915 Käte Duncker, was a co-founder of the news-sheet, "The International", to which she became a frequent contributor.
 The news-sheet took its name from International Group which had been launched within the SPD on the initiative of Rosa Luxemburg at outbreak of the war and to which the Dunckers had been early recruits.

 In 1916 the International Group was renamed, becoming the Spartacus League.
 Duncker continued to campaign against the war, using her background on the party's education to locate and address youth groups, while also producing illegal "Spartacus Letters" ("Spartakusbriefe"), carrying the same pro-peace messages.
 This earned her a "speech ban" on 30 May 1916.
 She worked in Berlin with Leo Jogiches to coordinate anti-war efforts across the country.
 In September 1916 she represented the Spartacus League at the national party conference of the SPD.
 Shortly after this she suffered a health crisis and spent three months in a sanatorium.
 From 1918 she was responsible for "Women work" ("Frauenarbeit") in the Spartacus League headquarters.